women-in-ai-ireland/ReadMe/README.md

 <h2><a href="">Contributors</a></h2>
 <p><strong>Contri Buter</strong> | <a href="https://www.linkedin.com/in/contributer/">LinkedIn</a>|<a href="https://github.com/contributer">GitHub</a></br><p>
 ```

 8. Commit and refresh.
 You'd see the Contributors section appear on the left hand column of the GitHub IO Page.
+Add more contributors in the same way.

 Feel free to experiment with your GitHub IO Page.
 Contact (Nabanita Roy)[https://www.linkedin.com/in/nabanita-roy/] (nabanita@womeninai.co) for any questions/troubleshooting GitHub IO Pages.